ohmiu/CBUMail/README.md

-# ⚠️ In development - CBUMail - Secure and Privacy-Focused Email Server
+# Alpha - CBUMail - Secure and Privacy-Focused Email Server

 CBUMail is an integrated email server that combines SMTP (Simple Mail Transfer Protocol), WebMail, and MDA (Mail Delivery Agent).
 It is designed with a primary focus on ensuring maximum security and privacy for users.
 The server is written in Python 3, making it modern, efficient, and easy to deploy.